Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: The equivariant rim hook rule

+\begin{remark} The choice to lift to $H^*(Gr(k,2n-1))$ is quite deliberate, but not obvious from the combinatorial description using Young diagrams.
+When expressing $QH^*(Gr(k,m))$ using generators and relations analogous to \eqref{E:BorelIsom}, the relations in the quantum ideal include the homogeneous function of degree $m$.
+If we were to lift to $H^*(Gr(k,2n))$, the reduction map from $H^*(Gr(k,2n))$ to $QH^*(Gr(k,n))$ would require that $h_{2n} \equiv 0 \in H^*(Gr(k,2n))$ map to $0 \neq q^2 \in QH^*(Gr(k,n))$.
+Choosing $2n-1$ avoids this problem.
+These same subtleties arise implicitly in Rietsch's description of a subvariety of $GL_n(\C)$ whose coordinate ring is isomorphic to $QH^*(Gr(k,n))$; indeed, Definition 3.2 and Remark 3.3 in \cite{Rietsch} provided the inspiration for many of the ideas in Section \ref{S:FacSchur}. \end{remark}

-\subsection{The Equivariant Generalization}
+\subsection{The equivariant generalization}

-Our theorem generalizes this rim hook rule of \cite{BCFF} to the context in which there is also an action of the torus $T_n = (\mathbb{C}^*)^n$.
-The equivariant cohomology ring $H^*_{T_n}(Gr(k,n))$ also has a Schubert basis indexed by Young diagrams, and (using the conventions adopted in this paper) the equivariant Littlewood-Richardson coefficients are homogeneous polynomials in non-negative sums of polynomials from $\Lambda = \Z[t_2-t_1, \dots, t_{n}-t_{n-1}]$.
+Our theorem generalizes the rim hook rule of \cite{BCFF} to the context in which there is also an action of the torus $T_n = (\mathbb{C}^*)^n$.
+The equivariant cohomology ring $H^*_{T_n}(Gr(k,n))$ also has a Schubert basis indexed by Young diagrams, and (using the conventions adopted in this paper) the equivariant Littlewood-Richardson coefficients are homogeneous expressions in non-negative sums of polynomials in $ \Z[t_2-t_1, \dots, t_{n}-t_{n-1}]$.
 There are combinatorial formulas for explicitly computing the expansions where now each of the cofficients $c_{\lambda, \mu}^{\nu}$ is a homogeneous polynomial in $\Lambda$.
-Perhaps the most famous of these is the \textbf{equivariant puzzle rule} of Knutson and Tao \cite{KnutsonTao}, illustrated in Figure \ref{fig: Puzzle}.
-The three puzzles shown correspond to the three terms, respectively, in the following product:
+One combinatorially pleasant formula is the \textbf{equivariant puzzle rule} of Knutson and Tao \cite{KnutsonTao}, illustrated in Figure \ref{fig: Puzzle}.